peter-w-hoffman/peter-w-hoffman.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: "PhD student at MIT"
+subtitle: "PhD student at MIT working on generative artificial intelligence"

 profile:
   align: right